<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Education Web Design]]></category>

-<guid isPermaLink="true">http://www.comsto.org/EducationWebDesign/what-is-a-web-development</guid>
+<guid isPermaLink="true">http://www.comsto.org/EducationWebDesign/web-design-definition</guid>

 </item>